 Prime Numbers

 Prime numbers are the numbers that have only two factors, that are, 1 and the number itself.
 Consider an example of number 5, which has only two factors 1 and 5.
 This means it is a prime number.
-Let's take another example of the number 6, which has more than two factors, i.e 1, 2, 3, and 6.
+Let us take another example of the number 6, which has more than two factors, i.e., 1, 2, 3, and 6.
 This means 6 is not a prime number.
 Now, if we take the example of the number 1, we know that it has only one factor.
 So, it cannot be a prime number as a prime number should have exactly two factors.
 This means 1 is neither a prime nor a composite number, it is a unique number.

-What Are Prime Numbers?
+What are Prime Numbers?

-Definition of a Prime Number: Any whole number greater than 1 that is divisible only by 1 and itself, is defined as a prime number.
+Any whole number greater than 1 that is divisible only by 1 and itself, is defined as a prime number.

-List of Prime Numbers
+Prime Numbers List

 There are 25 prime numbers from 1 to 100.
 The complete list of prime numbers from 1 to 100 is given below: